wbrowar/workbench/README.md

 7. Run `npm install -g bower`
 8. Run `npm install -g grunt-cli`.
 9. Close the terminal window and open it up again.
 If you run `grunt` and you get an error, "Unable to find local grunt", check to see if you have a `.bash_profile` file in your home folder.
 If you don't have a `.bash_profile` file setup, create it, then add the following line to it: `export PATH=/usr/local/lib/node_modules/grunt-cli:$PATH`

+### Setting Up Each Project
-10. In Terminal, `cd` to your project root
+1. In Terminal, `cd` to your project root
-11. Run `npm update`
+2. Run `npm update`
-12. Run `bower update`
+3. Run `bower update`
-13. Update the `package.json` file to fit your project's needs.
+4. Update the `package.json` file to fit your project's needs.
 See `package.json` below
+5. Edit `Gruntfile.js` to work however you want
-14. Run `grunt` to perform the default task and to do an initial setup.
-From here feel free to edit the Gruntfile to work how you want
+6. Run `grunt` to perform the default task and to do an initial setup

 ## Commands
 ### `grunt`